-Yesterday at breakfast we were all sitting around the table – my husband and four kids, three of whom were home for Christmas, and I – and I asked everyone a question, “If you could choose one goal for the year and knew you would complete it by the end of the year, which goal would you choose?”
+Yesterday at breakfast we were all sitting around the table – my husband and four kids and I – and I asked everyone a question, “If you could choose one goal for the year and knew you would complete it by the end of the year, which goal would you choose?”

-Usually we set goals in our areas of weakness.
-We want to change.
-But in our areas of weakness, it’s almost impossible to say, “Hey, I’m going to change now,” and then go about our business doing everything we said we would do.
+Usually we set resolutions in our areas of weakness.
+We want to change, but in our areas of weakness, it’s almost impossible to muster up enough discipline and self-control to change.
+We can’t do it in our own strength!
+That’s why we fail.

 In those areas, we need to do what the Bible tells us to do if we want to change: We need to renew our minds (Romans 12:1-2).
 If you’d like to work on a goal that is difficult for you this year–one of those goals you’ve never been able to accomplish in the past–here is a Bible study that will help: the New Years Resolution Bible study.
-Click on the links below for the different studies (I posted these earlier in the year).
+Click on the links below for the different studies.

 New Year’s Resolution Bible Study